eliasswitzer/3p99-gnn-project/README.md

 ### Overview and Challenges

-For a more detailed overview of the project and some of the challenges faced, please view the following video: [Overview and Challenges](https://www.youtube.com/watch?v=qPU6xWx640Q)
+For a more detailed overview of the project and some of the challenges faced, please view the following video: [Overview and Challenges Video](https://www.youtube.com/watch?v=qPU6xWx640Q)

 ## Installation and How to Use